Movements and Genetics of|

 Photo © Jonny Schoenjahn.

-Beware of calling your bird a Grey Falcon on the basis of black wingtips, they are not diagnostic of Grey Falcon.
-Check out the nest photo.
+Beware of calling your bird a Grey Falcon on the basis of black wingtips, they are not diagnostic.
+Check out the next photo.

 Brown Goshawk Accipiter fasciatus, near Pine Creek, Northern Territory.|